Build Your Healthcare Team

 - What is the provider’s treatment style?
 Do they like to tackle diseases like yours head-on, or do they typically take a more conservative ‘wait and see’ approach?

-- Will the provider support integrative treatment approaches, such as complementary therapies and lifestyle modifications, for the management of your long-term illness?
+- Will the provider support integrative treatment approaches, such as complementary therapies and lifestyle modifications, for the management of your chronic health condition(s)?